mbartcus/cv/_portfolio/chatbot.md

 We can see that the LUIS model that we trained found the entities as expected.

 ### Model Evaluation
-Understanding the performance of the model requires evaluating it.
-In order to evaluate the LUIS model, it is necessary to assess both its accuracy and performance as it pertains to understanding user intents and extracting relevant information from the user's input.
+It is necessary to evaluate the model in order to understand its performance.
+The LUIS model must be evaluated both in terms of its accuracy and performance as it pertains to understanding user intents and extracting relevant information from the input of the user.

-To evaluate the model we use the test dataset.
-The prediction of entities is compared with actual entities.
-A value of 1 is added to the true value if the predicted entity matches the real one.
-The correct value is increased by 0.5 if part of the predicted entity is contained in the true entity.
-We compute our accuracy score as follows:
+The test dataset is used to evaluate the model.
+A comparison is made between the predicted and actual entities.
+If the predicted entity matches the real one, a value of 1 is added to the true value.
+If part of the predicted entity is contained in the true entity, the correct value is increased by 0.5.
+Our accuracy score is calculated as follows:

 ```
 (correct_entity / len(true_entities)) * 100
 ```

-Based on the test data, we obtain a precision of 59.71% between the predicted model and the real liberalization of the original data.
-As shown in Figure 3, each utterance has been evaluated.
-Several utterances were evaluated as having 100% precision.
-Many of them predict nothing, while others have a middle level of precision.
+Based on the test data, we obtained a precision of 59.71% between the predicted model and the actual liberalization of the original data.
+Figure 1 shows each utterance was evaluated.
+Several utterances were evaluated with 100% precision.
+Many of them predict nothing, while others have middle precision levels.
 We can examine these three types of utterances by observing them.

 {% include figure image_path="/assets/img_portfolio/chatbot/evaluation.png" alt="this is a placeholder image" caption="Figure 3: Evaluating model." %}

-First, let us examine the case in which entities can be predicted with 100% accuracy.
+First, let us examine the case where entities can be predicted with 100% accuracy.
 Here, our test data looks like this:

 ```
 {'text': 'Can anything help resurrect my career at this point???
 Is there any sadder rung in society than that of the failed writer\nOk you know what, maybe you can help\nGet me to Campinas to San Juan please\nMe, my wife, and my son',